josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐝_Body_Politic/🩸_surveillance_induced_intimacy_breach.md

 ---

+## 💭 Implication for This Node

+The harms described in this node:
+	•	were technically foreseeable during early phases
+	•	were not structurally addressed during the industry-led period
+	•	are now being retrofitted into policy frameworks

+This contributes directly to:
+	-	survivor invisibility
+	-	design gaps
+	-	delayed recognition of harm

+---

+## 💫 Forward Consideration

+Future alignment requires:
+	-	integrating embodiment and intimacy into threat models
+	-	moving beyond:
+	-	“device security”
+toward:
+	-	user safety in context
+	-	recognising that:

+policy lag is not neutral — it shapes who is exposed to harm, and for how long.

+---

 ## 📚 Adjacent Concepts (Imperfect Parallels)
 - **Surveillance sexualisation** — feminist surveillance studies: eroticisation of the gaze as control.
 - **Technosexual violence** — digital sexual harassment or image-based abuse.